constantinadrian/savour/README.md

   - #### Media

-    - All photos used on this project as hero image, banners, default banner and default recipe image were from:
+    - All photos used on this project as a hero image, banners, default banner, and default recipe image were from:

         - [Pexels](https://www.pexels.com/)